viromelab/tracespipe/README.md

 </p>
 <br>

 The previous image shows the architecture of TRACESPipe, where the green line stands for the mitochondrial human line.
 This pipeline has been tested in Illumina HiSeq and NovaSeq platforms.
+The operating system required to run it is Linux.
+In windows use cygwin (https://www.cygwin.com/) and make sure that it is included in the installation: cmake, make, zcat, unzip, wget, tr, grep (and any dependencies).
+If you install the complete cygwin packet then all these will be installed.
+After, all steps will be the same as in Linux.

 ## 2. Installation ##